cjsommer/cjsommer.github.io/_drafts/2017-11-21-stairway-to-rds-sqlserver-step1-account.md

 <!-- Content -->
 # Stairway to RDS for SQL Server
-So you want to run SQL Server in Amazon Web Services?
-There are a number of reasons why people look at the cloud, but that's not really the focus of this blog series.
-I am hoping to cover the basics to help get you up and running in RDS.
-I know one of the main attractions of moving to the cloud seems to be that it is managed by Amazon.
-You don't have to worry about anything and Amazon know best, right?
-Well sort of.
-Amazon does a lot of really great things for you, but that doesn't come without a cost.
-Managing SQL Server in RDS isn't quite as hands-off as you might think, and if you've been working with SQL Server for any length of time you might find it a bit different than running your own servers.
+So you want to run SQL Server in Amazon Web Services Relational Database Service (AWS/RDS)?
+Amazon has done a great job providing SQL Server as a service through their RDS platform.
+One of the main attractions of moving to a PaaS type offering is that a lot of infrastructure management is handled by the cloud provider.
+In RDS Amazon takes care of the underlying hardware, the operating system (including patching), minor SQL Server version upgrades and last but certainly not least your SQL Server backups.
+Those are some really attractive reasons to move to the cloud, but they don't come without a cost and a few limitations.
+Managing SQL Server in RDS isn't quite as hands-off as you might think.

+This blog series is aimed at someone new to AWS who is interested in running SQL Server in RDS.
+Here's a general idea of all of the topics I plan to cover, although it may be a little fluid based on user feedback and such.

+- Signing up and configuring an AWS IAM user (this post)
+- Creating an RDS SQL Server using the AWS console
+- Configuring an RDS SQL Server
+- Monitoring an RDS SQL Server
+- Using the AWS cli
+- Using AWSPowerShell
+- DevOps - Using [Terraform][url_terraform] to manage your AWS/RDS Infrastructure
+- TBD...

 ## AWS common terms and acronyms
 To start lets get some common acronyms and terminology out of the way.
 It'll save me a lot of typing later on, and it'll get you on your way toward speaking AWS.